 • Governance, boards, audit and governance committees, investigations, auditing, ESG, etc.

-• Mediator and facilitating dispute resolution:
+• Mediator and facilitating dispute resolution (evaluative and facilitative):

 • Trust, estate, probate, conservatorship, elder and dependent abuse, etc.